Compute Cluster Cache

 Usage

-Proactive Caching Table Method:
+- Active Caching Method:

 Viewing Cache Status:

-.
-However, the cached tables are actually effective.
-Under normal circumstances, this delay is about 10 minutes.
+When tables are loaded into the compute cluster using the ALTER..PRELOAD_TABLES command, there may be a delay in the cache status update displayed by SHOW PRELOAD.
+However, the cached tables are actually already effective.
+Under normal circumstances, this delay is approximately 10 minutes.

-- Display the preload table/partition status of the current virtual cluster:
+- Display the preload table/partition status of the current Virtual Cluster:

-- Display the preload table/partition status of the specified virtual cluster:
+- Display the preload table/partition status of the specified Virtual Cluster:

 - Filter preload status information by table name:

-- Display the preloaded cache summary information of the virtual cluster:
+- Display the preloaded cache summary information of the Virtual Cluster:

 - After executing the cache command, only newly written data will be cached.